RickStrahl/Westwind.AI/README.md

 A self-contained library that talks directly to the OpenAI HTTP API without major dependencies.

-The purpose of this library is provide a **minimal dependencies client for raw OpenAi Completions and Image Generation operations**.
+The purpose of this library is to provide a **minimal dependencies client for raw OpenAi Completions and Image Generation operations**.
 It's meant for lightweight integrations into existing applications that have simple AI integration needs and don't need advanced features.

 This library supports: